To access the associated Big Moves parent videos click here

 The BIG MOVES Intervention Programme has been created to help children in mainstream school improve their physical development and has impacts on wider school life, including developing listening and concentration, learning success and appropriate behaviour.

-Developed over a six year period in a Leicestershire school, this programme is based on how the brain develops in early childhood and the foundation sensory and motor skills that every child needs to succeed in school and life.
+Developed by Elaine Cowley-a Developmental Movement Practitioner, over a six year period in a Leicestershire school, this programme is based on how the brain develops in early childhood and the foundation sensory and motor skills that every child needs to succeed in school and life.
 It explains the BIG MOVES every child has to experience in childhood before they can move on to using the small moves of the eyes and fingers for learning in the classroom.

 Improvements noted from using BIG MOVES! include:

 - Significantly raised value added scores in KS1

 - Better posture, no longer slumping in the chair.

 - More imagination & creativity